Falsely Accused of Domestic Violence

 - Getting the upper hand in a divorce– Your soon-to-be former partner is making malicious claims to gain the upper hand in divorce proceedings

 Whatever the motivations or circumstances, being falsely accused of a crime is a daunting prospect.
-Be proactive in getting legal counsel as soon as possible, as a robust defense is your best strategy for clearing your name and obtaining a fair outcome.
+Be proactive in getting legal counsel as soon as possible, particularly if you know that you’re facing an arrest warrant in Dallas or Collin counties.
+A robust defense is your best strategy for clearing your name and obtaining a fair outcome.

 Defending false claims of domestic violence